<divid=”xcpost” style=”PADDING-BOTTOM: 5px”>

 The iPad is a phenomenal technological device.
 It has been a huge success for Apple, but is this new gadget stealing all the laptop sales?
 Are consumers beginning to choose this ultraportable tablet over the much bulkier option of a laptop?

-According to a survey conducted by NPD, Apple’s iPad is not having a particularly significant impact on the sales of laptops.
+According to a survey conducted by NPD, Apple’s iPad is not having a particularly significant impact on the sales of laptops, and is going to have a hard time overcoming objections in sales.
 The research group found that only 13 percent of those who purchased an iPad did so instead of buying a laptop.
 NPD also polled consumers who have bought these iPads and asked them if they had bought Apple’s tablet device in place of a dedicated eBook reader.
 Twenty-four percent of those surveyed said that they had.